eneadodi/Condorcet_and_Graph_Algorithms/README.md

 ### Summer 2020 Project 2 : Social Voting Theory Android Application

-While the Android Application itself will have its own dedicated Repository, The algorithms uesd in the Applicaiton will be developed/pushed here.
+Both the Android Application repository and the algorithms used/researched will be posted here.

 Be it for a head start, rememberance, and/or simply necessity to create certain Condorcet algorithms, I built/will built from scratch:
  * Generic Vertex Class
  * Generic Weighted & Unweighted Edge Class